Best Homemade DIY Flaxseed Gel Recipe [Updated for 2020]

 What is Flaxseed Gel?

-Flaxseed Gel is mucous like gel that is created by boiling Flax Seeds.
+Flaxseed Gel is a mucous-like gel that is created by boiling Flax Seeds.
 Once boiled, the Flax Seeds can create a thick gooey substance that can act as a hair gel.
 Flax Seeds themselves are derived from the Flax plant.
-See picture below.
+See the picture below.
 Learn more about the Flax plant here.

 What are the benefits of Flaxseed Gel?

-Flax Seeds are rich in Omega-3 Fatty Acids, naturally enriched with Vitamin E, Copper Magnesium, Folate, Vitamin B-6, Zinc, Potassium, and its Lignan properties can help to improve hair growth.
+Flax Seeds are rich in Omega-3 Fatty Acids, naturally enriched with Vitamin E, Copper Magnesium, Folate, Vitamin B-6, Zinc, Potassium, and lignans which can help to improve hair growth.

 How do you make Flaxseed Gel?

-You make Flaxseed Gel by bringing a small pot of water to a raging boil.
+You make Flaxseed Gel by bringing a small pot of water to a low boil.
 Then you add your Flax Seeds to the pot.
-Give it a quick stir to hydrate all the seeds (to ensure each seed has been submerged in water) and let it boil for appx.
-10 mins.
+Give it a quick stir to hydrate all the seeds (to ensure each seed has been submerged in water) and let it boil for approx. 10 mins.
 Then strain the seeds from the gel using a small strainer.

 Keep reading for an easy recipe for you to try out at home.